quintype/quintype-amp/docs-src/tutorials/subscriptions.md

 }
 ```

-4. The subscribe page will open as a result of a `subscribe` action.
+4. Subscription page must be created in the frontend and it will open as a result of a `subscribe` action.
 The URL for the subscribe page can be provided here `services -> actions -> subscribe`.

 ```jsx
 {